tuist/tuist/projects/docs/docs/commands/task.md

 ---
 title: Run tasks
 slug: '/commands/task'
-description: 'Learn how to to automate arbitrary tasks with tuist Swift.'
+description: 'Learn how to to automate arbitrary tasks with tuist in Swift.'
 ---

 ### Context